breuerfelix/breuerfelix.github.io/_posts/24-03-23-mass-replace-gitlab.md

 bash traverse.sh <folder>
 ```

-Feel free to not blindly execute the script but instead try it step by step.
+Feel free not to blindly execute the script; instead, try it step by step.
 It is easy to comment some parts out and run this script multiple times.

-# Review your changes
+# Review Your Changes

-Every merge requests will create one GitLab TODO in the UI if you assigned yourself with `--assignee` in the `glab` command.
-That lets you do through all merge requests one by one and review them if needed.
+Every merge request will create one GitLab TODO in the UI if you assign yourself with `--assignee` in the `glab` command.
+That lets you go through all merge requests one by one and review them if needed.
 I personally did this even though it took about an hour for 100 merge requests.
 It was still faster than doing every step manually because you only have to make manual changes if needed.